apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 High Availability
 -----------------

-Triggers are designed to work in high availability (HA) architecture.
+Triggers are designed to work in a high availability (HA) architecture.
 If you want to run a high availability setup, run multiple copies of ``triggerer`` on multiple hosts.
 Much like ``scheduler``, they automatically co-exist with correct locking and HA.

 Depending on how much work the triggers are doing, you can fit hundreds to tens of thousands of triggers on a single ``triggerer`` host.
 By default, every ``triggerer`` has a capacity of 1000 triggers that it can try to run at once.
 You can change the number of triggers that can run simultaneously with the ``--capacity`` argument.
 If you have more triggers trying to run than you have capacity across all of your ``triggerer`` processes, some triggers will be delayed from running until others have completed.